The statistics speak for themselves: Blogging helps your business.

 How to get visitors to your website

 It doesn’t matter if you’re a one-man show working from home or a team of five bringing an exciting new product to market—we all want web traffic.
 Right?

 I mean, we’ve invested valuable resources into developing a beautiful website.
 And we’ve gone to great lengths to craft compelling copy to populate it with.
 But where are the visitors?
 How can you drive traffic to your website?

 Let’s consider the main avenues for prospects to get to your website.

-1. They type in your URL
+1. People type in your URL

 Maybe you met at an event and traded business cards.
 Or they’re someone you reached out to by e-mail and they’ve decided to check your website out.
 Either way, these are individuals that already know you exist.
 They access your website directly by typing in your URL.

-2. They click on your ad
+2. Searchers click on your ad

 While this method brings in new traffic, pay-per-click ads have several disadvantages.